dprgarner/react-batch-n-cache/README.md

 # React Batch 'n Cache.

-A library component for batching and catching asynchronous GET requests.
+A library component for batching and catching asynchronous API queries.
 Inspired by Dataloader and Apollo GraphQL.

+## Motivation

+## Example Usage

 ```jsx
 import { createLoader, BnCStatus } from 'react-batch-n-cache';
 const { BnCProvider, BnC } = createLoader();

 // Using the Provider